VVF-DevTeam/main-web/README.md

 ## Getting Started

-1. Run the development server:
+1. Run the development server (we will mainly use yarn for packages management):

    ```sh
    npm install --global yarn